kingfish777/sotus-topicmodels-and-timeseries/README.md

 sotus-topicmodels-and-timeseries
 ================================

-topicmodel sand timeseries of SOTUSes
+topicmodels and timeseries of SOTUS addresses
 PURPOSE: investigate topic models in context of a collection of State of the Union speeches (SOTUS) by way of tracking the evolution of the United States from an agrarian colonial backwater through various stages of plutocratic Republic to Empire and on, finally, to declining financialized post-industrial police state and global hegemon of today.